 UNIT OF STUDY

-This unit aims to further develop understanding of the complex underpinning of genetics science and the broader genomics science and its current and future applications.
-An introduction to the next generation genetic technologies, laboratory issues and web data sources and critical appraisal of studies of Association and Relative Risk for their relevance to genetic counselling will be provided.
-The unit also examines clinical applications of genetic and genomic technologies in a range of contexts from the prenatal, paediatric and adult (eg cardiology) settings.
+This unit aims to further develop understanding of the complex underpinning of the broader genomics science and its current and future applications.
+An introduction to the next generation genetic technologies, laboratory issues and web data sources and critical appraisal for their relevance to genetic counselling will be provided.
+The unit also examines clinical and ethical applications of genetic and genomic technologies in a range of contexts from the prenatal, paediatric and adult (e.g. cardiology) settings.
 The current and future implications and potential for treatment and management arising from these developments will also be presented.
 The students will explore how their role may develop as genetics moves into mainstream medicine and the challenges that may be faced.
-Finally, students will explore challenges likely to be encountered due to the rapid developments and applications including array technologies, whole genome scans and exome sequencing.
+Finally, students will explore challenges likely to be encountered due to the rapid developments and applications of genomic technologies including array technologies, whole genome scans and exome sequencing.
 Students will also develop the skills to interpret pathogenicity of variants generated by these technologies to clients.

 Our courses that offer this unit of study

 Further unit of study information

 14 x 1.5h lectures/tutorials.
 SMS-Northern, Kolling Institute, Royal North Shore Hospital, St Leonards

 Variant identification assignment (20%), ethical and clinical issues essay (30%); exam (50%)